karthikbadam/PolyChrome/README.md

     * node polychrome-server.js

-- PolyChrome has two components: (1) A proxy server to handle requests from the clients (running at port 3000), and (2) a modified version of [PeerJS](http://peerjs.com/) server to handle the connections between peers/clients (running at port 8080).
+- PolyChrome has two server components: (1) A proxy server to handle requests from the clients (running at port 3000), and (2) a modified version of [PeerJS](http://peerjs.com/) server to handle the connections between peers/clients (running at port 8080).

 ###How to use PolyChrome: